martenframework/marten/docs/docs/models-and-databases/reference/query-set.md

 ### `lt`

-Allows to filter record based on field values that are less than a specified value.
+Allows filtering records based on field values that are less than a specified value.

 ```crystal
 Article.all.filter(rating__lt: 10)